MAPF-Competition/PlanViz/README.md

 ![plan_viz_gif](images/plan_viz.gif)

+Please refer to the [PlanViz instruction manual](./PlanViz.md) for how to use this tool.

 ## Run
+The following example shows how to visualise a plan file in the JSON format used by the Robot Runners competition.

-To run PlanViz, open a terminal under the directory `PlanViz/script` and type the following example command:
+Open a terminal and type the following command:
 ```bash
 python3 plan_viz.py --map ../example/warehouse_small.map --plan ../example/warehouse_small.json --grid --aid --static --ca
 ```